nandyalu/trailarr/README.md

 Contributions are welcome!
 Please see the [Contributing](https://github.com/nandyalu/trailarr/blob/main/.github/CONTRIBUTING.md) guide for more information.

+Looking for a frontend developer (Angular) to help with the UI, if you are interested, please reach out in the [Discussions](https://github.com/nandyalu/trailarr/discussions) or [Reddit](https://www.reddit.com/r/trailarr/).

 ## License

 This project is licensed under the terms of the GPL v3 license.
 See [GPL-3.0 license](https://github.com/nandyalu/trailarr?tab=GPL-3.0-1-ov-file) for more details.